 Cartier Baiser du dragon is the only one i wear i luv it ...it is the best fragrance ! i live in Montreal quebec for it is discontinued ...Ive tried so many other fragrance to replace it mission impossible ! would anyone be abe to suggest me something similiar ?
 PLEASE HELP

 I really wanting this based on all the glowing reviews and the fact that I really like sweet, gently spicy, incense, and balmy frags. . . oh yea and its a discontinued Cartier so it must be good and I must have it.
 Right?
 This is opens very promising with the sweet Amaretto and almond and all that other good stuff . . . but on my skin it QUICKLY dissolves into nothing more than a whimper.
 I can only assume that the glowing reviews and cult following is for the pure perfume b/c my skin ate the EDT.

-with the name "dragon" i was expecting , a hot spicy, leathery scent idk why lol. something that would compliment a red cashmere sweater (the word dragin makes me think of the color red). i was expecting a toned down version of something like opium. instead dragon is just a clean skin scent. not like dove soap or soapy. but like a super duper watered down barely detectable spice, mixed with a soft creamy-ness. it reminds me alittle of Maja, but very watered down. when initially sprayed. dragon smells quite exciting, there is this awesome hot spice. its smells "red" to me. then like 5 minutes later is changes to a "pale red". it sucks, because the first stage of this perfume, is AMAZING.dragon is overpriced, and very forgettable
+with the name "dragon" i was expecting a hot spicy, leathery scent. something that would compliment a red cashmere sweater (the word dragon makes me think of the color red). i was expecting a toned down version of something like opium. instead, dragon is just a clean skin scent. not like dove soap or soapy. but like a super duper watered down barely detectable spice, mixed with a soft creamy-ness. it reminds me alittle of Maja, but very watered down. when initially sprayed, dragon smells quite exciting..there is this awesome hot spice. its smells "red" to me. then like 5 minutes later it changes to a "pale red". it sucks because the first stage of this perfume is AMAZING. dragon is overpriced and very forgettable.

 Very boozy and spicy and even soapy with lots of depth.